seabopo/PowerShell-AtomicParsley/README.md

 ```

-## Using the 'movi' Property / iTunMOVI Atom
+## Using the 'iTunesMovie' Property / iTunMOVI Atom

 Most atoms in a media file are simple text or numbers.
 The "iTunMOVI"
 atom is a complex field that contains several lists of movie credit metadata